mr-seha/cinema/README.md

 This project provides a robust backend system for a movie download website, offering functionalities such as:

-* User authentication and authorization
+* User Registration, login, and profile management
 * Movie listing and detailed views
 * Download link management
 * Administrative controls for content management